notofonts/noto-docs/src/miniarticles/NotoSansHebrew.md

 # Noto Sans Hebrew

-Noto Sans Hebrew is a unmodulated (“sans serif”) design for texts in the Hebrew script.
+Noto Sans Hebrew is a unmodulated (“sans serif”) design for texts in the Middle Eastern _Hebrew_ script.

 Noto Sans Hebrew has multiple weights and widths, contains 149 glyphs, 4 OpenType features, and supports 145 characters from 2 Unicode blocks: Hebrew, Alphabetic Presentation Forms.